In this article:

 💡 Related: Did You Get Scammed on Cash App?
 Here’s What To Do →

-Scammers use phishing emails, malware, fake websites, or fraudulent Etsy support numbers listed in search results to trick you into giving up your account credentials.
+Scammers use phishing emails, malware, fake websites, or fraudulent Etsy support numbers listed in search results to trick both Etsy buyers and sellers into giving up their account information.

 For buyers, a hacked Etsy account gives scammers access to your credit card information, address, and other sensitive information.

-For sellers, hackers can redirect payments, change your account information, and steal data from your customers.
+For sellers, hackers can redirect payments, change your account information, and steal financial information and other data from your customers.

 💡 Related: How To Tell if An Email Is From a Scammer →

-If you got scammed on Etsy, follow these steps to secure your account, try and recover your money, and protect yourself against further identity theft and fraud.
+If you got scammed on the Etsy platform, follow these steps to secure your account, try and recover your money, and protect yourself against further identity theft and fraud.

 While the vast majority of users won’t have any issues shopping on Etsy, you don’t want to be among the unlucky few who end up getting scammed.